Travel Budget for Palawan Visit Palawan on a Budget or Travel in Style

 Palawan is a very affordable place to visit.
 Located in the Philippines, which is a reasonably affordable country, visitors will appreciate the lower prices of this destination.
 It is in the top 10% of cities in the country for its affordability.
 Budget travelers enjoy spending long periods of time exploring Palawan in depth.

-Within Asia, Palawan is a very affordable destination compared to other places.
-It is in the top 10% of cities in Asia for its affordability.
-Very few cities in the region are as affordable as Palawan.
+Within Asia, Palawan is a reasonably affordable destination compared to other places.
+It is in the top 25% of cities in Asia for its affordability.
+You can find more affordable cities such as Luang Prabang, but there are also more expensive cities, such as Taipei.

 For more details, and to find out if it's within your travel budget, see Is Palawan Expensive?